ushareng/MultiModalEmotionDetection-TextToSpeech-Chatbot_GeminiFlash-Mesop/README.md

 # Usecase :

-1.Difficulty understanding emotions in multiple modalities like Face , Speech and Text forms important markers in the diagnosis of Autism spectrum Disorder(ASD) .
+1. Difficulty understanding emotions in multiple modalities like Face , Speech and Text forms important markers in the diagnosis of Autism spectrum Disorder(ASD) .
 This project aims to help autistic individuals identify emotions in multiple modalities using Gemini .

 2. Text to Speech Tool - This project helps Nonverbal Autistic individuals to convert the text which they type in to Speech .